Starlight and Cinema

 Montrose

-The annual BYOB (Bring Your Own Beamer) event, held every April in partnership with Aurora Picture Show, puts a twist on the typical movie night by asking visitors to share their own cinematic works with the crowd.
+Each April, the museum partners with Aurora Picture Show for the annual Bring Your Own Beamer event, which puts a twist on the typical movie night by inviting Houstonians to share their own cinematic works with the crowd.

 A drive-in movie theater screen is playing Sundance Festival favorites from 2021 in front of lines of cars.
 The Houston skyline is lit up in the background.